seanreed1111/sql-recipes/rozenshtein.md

 ### This process continues (using the same three possibilities) until either a column reference is successfully bound, or an ambiguity is found, or the binding process "falls off" the main query, in which case the column reference cannot be bound at all, and the appropriate error is declared.

-### Given this process and the query of Figure 10.1, columns id and courseid in its subquery are bound to the inner schedule table, and columns id and name in its main query are bound to the outer Student table, thus making all bindings local, the component queries non-correlated, and this entire query of Type 2.
+### Given this process and the query of Figure 10.1, columns id and course_id in its subquery are bound to the inner schedule table, and columns id and name in its main query are bound to the outer Student table, thus making all bindings local, the component queries non-correlated, and this entire query of Type 2.

 ### The formal syntactic condition for a multi-level (i.e., with subqueries) query to be of 'Type 2 is presented in Figure 10.2.